mwallace2000/4031Project/README.md

 # 4031Project

-Please feel free to edit this - I have my files stored on a different path than Kira does.

 Next Steps from my perspective:

--Create all percentage change columns
+-Finish percentage change columns

--Run stepwise regression on these variables, report adjusted r-squared
+-Run stepwise regression on these variables, report adjusted r-squared and AIC

--Use to predict 2018 prices, analyze effectiveness of model
+-Use to predict different tracts, report effectiveness

 -Develop conclusions and edit slides